• In the US, one person will die every 52 minutes as the result of complications from an eating disorder

-• Eating disorders have the highest mortality rate of any mental illness
+• Anorexia nervosa has the highest mortality rate of any mental illness.

 • Anorexia is the 3rd most common chronic illness among adolescents